MicrosoftDocs/memdocs/memdocs/intune/enrollment/corporate-identifiers-add.md

 1. Select the device identifiers you want to delete, and choose **Delete**.
 1. Confirm the deletion.

-Deleting a corporate identifier for an enrolled device does not change the device's ownership.
+Deleting a corporate identifier for an enrolled device doesn't change the device's ownership.

 ## Change device ownership